Tiktaalik: Torso

 Strong lungs (as supported by the plausible presence of a spiracle) may have led to the evolution of a more robust ribcage, a key evolutionary trait of land-living creatures.
 The more robust ribcage of Tiktaalik would have helped support the animal's body any time it ventured outside a fully aquatic habitat.

-Tiktaalik is sometimes compared to gars (esp.
-Atractosteus spatula, the alligator gar) of the family Lepisosteidae, with whom it shares a number of characteristics:
+Tiktaalik is sometimes compared to gars (especially the alligator gar), with whom it shares a number of characteristics: